Phone-GWP-group

 Introduction

 There is considerable debate on the origins of the “reduce, reuse, recycle” phrase.
-However, most agree that it dates back to the USA in the 1970s.
+However, most agree that it originated in the USA in the 1970s.

 During the Vietnam War, many Americans became much more environmentally conscious.
-There was a particular focus on air pollution, water quality and how waste was handled and disposed of.
+There was a particular focus on air pollution, water quality, and the handling and disposal of waste.
 This growing concern led to three significant events.

 Firstly, a US senator from Wisconsin, Gaylord Nelson, organised the first Earth Day.
 This event occurred on 22nd April 1970, which saw as many as 20 million Americans uniting for the environmental cause.